Skip to content

 4. Separate Intra-EU B2C rules for each EU country.

-Each rule will map to a corresponding tax record of the EU country.
+Each rule will map to a corresponding tax profile of the EU country.

 It's important that these rules are placed after the previous rule (the order or rules matters).